dan9418/play-what/README.md

 ### Editing

 To edit the contents of any level, use the *action* buttons at the top-right of the data and viewer columns.
-The available options differ on the context, but include operations like loading presets, changing the viewer, setting the root note, and transposing notes.
+The available options differ based on the context, but include operations like loading presets, changing the viewer, setting the root note, and transposing notes.
 More detailed documentaion on these operations coming soon.
 This is the most unstable portion of the beta.

 ### Other Tools